Skip to navigation Skip to content

 • manually hold the NSS/ JCA activity from AL in Customer First for 14 days and add text: referred to SSO due to quality issue with JCA, see DSP Claim Progress DOC

-• annotate DSP Claim Progress DOC to advise referral to SSO has been actioned due to an issue with the JCA Report and include the specific reason e.g. incorrect version of Impairment Tables used or missing information in report
+• annotate DSP Claim Progress DOC to advise referral to SSO has been actioned due to an issue with the JCA Report and include the specific reason e.g. incorrect version of Impairment Tables used or missing information in report.
+Staff must not record personal or sensitive details in the DOC.
+This includes medical conditions.
+See Online Document Recording (ODR)

 • claim does not need Hold To User while JCA is being reviewed, unless the claim meets Hold to User criteria, as in Work Optimiser for staff